 All shipments must be made on a direct consignment basis.
-Customs regulations stipulate that the consignee is the owner of the shipment and is responsible for all customs payments.
+Customs regulations stipulate that the consignee is the shipment owner and is responsible for all customs payments.
 Importers must register all products with MINSALUD's Comptroller prior to placing the product on the Venezuelan market.